GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253Agroup/index.md

 ---

 The cl::sycl::group object is a container for all information about a work group.
-The
+The cl::sycl::group object is used within the parallel_for_work_group function.
+The cl::sycl::group object can return information about the local and global sizes of an enqueued nd-range as well as the number of groups and the current group id.

 Defined in base.h